clef/clef-wordpress/readme.txt

 * New feature: force users with certain permissions to log in with Clef
 * New feature: force multisite settings on sub-site users
-* New feature: adds integration with BruteProtect
+* New feature: adds optional integration with BruteProtect
 * Compatibility update: supports 3.7+

 = 1.8.0 =